Projects

 πŸ“… 2023 – Ongoing

-Durability cracking in asphalt pavements is a major deterioration mechanism for asphalt concrete (AC) pavements in areas experiencing temperature and precipitation extremes.
-In this study, we develop a case study example of thermal and durability cracks widely observed in the Southwest of United States.
-Significant factors and root causes influencing occurrences of thermal durability cracks are presented using data compiled from forensic investigation of sites, field core characterization and mechanistic assessment of the conventional flexible pavement structures.
+Durability cracking in asphalt pavements is a major deterioration mechanism in asphalt concrete (AC) pavements in areas experiencing extreme temperatures and precipitation.
+In this study, we develop a case study example of thermal and durability cracks widely observed in the Southwest of the United States.
+Significant factors and root causes influencing the occurrence of thermal durability cracks are presented using data compiled from forensic investigations of sites, field core characterization, and mechanistic assessment of conventional flexible pavement structures.

 Development of Asphalt Concrete Mixture Long-Term Aging Protocol for Arizona’s Climatic Conditions